 While the company’s ranking and scores were certainly disappointing there was also good news: they learned that taking action to change employee perceptions of just four key drivers could bring about improved ratings on 60% of the items in the survey.
 NBRI’s identification of the root causes eliminated the uncertainty faced by many companies after receiving the results of a survey.
 When numerous items have received low scores, where do you begin?
 If you hire a firm that uses predictive statistical techniques to analyze your survey data you know exactly where to concentrate your efforts and resources.
-Armed with this knowledge, the gaming company can now focus on just a few areas and should experience a noticeable increase in the scores and ranking on the next survey.
+Armed with this knowledge, the gaming company focused on just a few areas and experienced a noticeable increase in the scores and rankings on their next survey.

-In today’s economic climate, conducting employee and customer surveys is something you can’t afford not to do.
-If you would like to learn more about how NBRI can help your business avoid being here today and gone tomorrow, call today at 800-756-6168.
+Conducting employee and customer surveys is something you can’t afford not to do.
+If you would like to learn more about how NBRI can help your business avoid being here today and gone tomorrow, call us today at 800-756-6168.
 Taking action today can help your business fall into the success, rather than failure side of the prediction dichotomy.

 Organizational Psychologist & Sociologist